wbolster/aaargh/README.rst

-The Python standard library contains the `optparse`, `getopt`, and `argparse` modules, and out in the wild you will find many alternative command line interface libraries stacked on top of these, such as *Cliff*, *Cement*, *opster*, *plac*, and many others.
-These libraries either separate the CLI part of your application from the actual code, force yet another API upon you, or even force you to hide your code in non-obvious framework constructs.
+The Python standard library contains the `optparse`, `getopt`, and `argparse` modules, and out in the wild you will find many alternative command line interface libraries stacked on top of these, such as *cliff*, *cement*, *opster*, *plac*, and many others.
+These libraries either separate the command line interface setup of your application from the actual code, force yet another argument parsing API upon you, or even force you to hide your code in non-obvious framework constructs.

 This makes you scream *aaargh*.
 And, lo and behold, here it is!